Cubegerman/Neon-Clan-CSS/README.md

 Only Neon Clanmember CSS

+#How to Use?

-##Put that in css folder of the Krunker Ressource Swapper
+Put that in css folder of the Krunker Ressource Swapper.